 Newsletter Program: Newsletters are mailed out yearly asking for donations.

-Fundraising Program: Various fundraisers are held throughout the year such as the pet parade, t-shirt sales, photos with Santa, yard sales, and donation tables at various sites.
+Fundraising Program: Various fundraisers are held throughout the year such as the t-shirt sales, and donation tables during special Week-ends in Tombstone. .

-Today the shelter is run mostly by volunteers, with one paid custodian during the week.
+Today the shelter is run by volunteers.
 Tombstone has approximately 1400 residents, so getting and keeping good volunteers is an on-going concern.
 Volunteers do the following and more: feed animals, clean kennels, provide pet transport to veterinary appointments, help with building and landscape maintenance, wash and fold bedding, clean shelter and storage areas, maintain a web presence on FaceBook, create, mail out and hang flyers with pictures of adoptable pets, write grants, and help with all fundraising events.